SpotlightKid/micropython-stm-lib/picoredis/README.md

     $ curl -O https://raw.githubusercontent.com/SpotlightKid/micropython-stm-lib/master/picoredis/picoredis/picoredis.py
     $ ampy -p /dev/ttyUSB0 put picoredis.py

-You can also compile the `picoredis.py` module with [mpy-cross] and use it the resulting `picoredis.mpy` file as a drop-in replacement for the pure Python version.
+You can also compile the `picoredis.py` module with [mpy-cross] and use the resulting `picoredis.mpy` file as a drop-in replacement for the pure Python version.
 This will save you a good bit of memory on your MicroPython board, because the byte-code compilation step, that normally happens when you import